h-brenne/rotare_thrust_vectoring/README.md

 Keep it updated using `git pull --recurse-submodules`.

+### Direct download

-If you do not use `git`, the best way is to download the latest stable version of Rotare from the [release page][rotare-releases]. _Note that simply downloading the source code will likely not work as Rotare relies on separate libraries; so please use the Release page._
+If you do not use `git`, the best way to obtain a working version of rotare is to download the latest stable version from the [release page][rotare-releases].

+_Note_: Rotare uses dependencies which are not directly hosted in this repository.
+Do not just downloading Rotare's repo this will not be enough!

+A special archive is available for each release in the the release page under the name `COMPLETE CODE`.
+This archive contains all the dependencies needed for the proper use of Rotare.
+Always download this one and not the automatically generated _source code_ archives.

 ## Documentation